-This is as defined in paragraph 19(e) of APS 111 and calculated in accordance with paragraph 5 of Attachment C, APS 111.
-This item only applies at Level 2.
+This is as defined in paragraph 19(e) of APS 111.
+Report the amount calculated in accordance with paragraph 5 of Attachment C, APS 111.

 2. Regulatory Adjustments to Common Equity Tier 1 Capital

 These items must be deducted in calculating Common Equity Tier 1 Capital in accordance with APS 111.